TadejVatovani/MCTS_GVGAI/README.md

 Testing:

 For the tests, each game was ran 4 times.
 OL stands for openloop, CL stands for closed-loop.
-The N corresponds to how many round the AI was given to build a tree.
+The N corresponds to how many rounds the AI was given to build a tree.

+Due to a small sample size, the results are biased, but they can give a general idea.

 The numbers tested are: (Average score)/(Win/Loss ratio in %)